 With an early start, nearly 150 volunteers from the World Mission Society Church of God shared the love of Heavenly Mother by cheering on the brave participants in the two-day, 39-mile walk throughout Manhattan, with a final celebration kicking off at Pier 84.

-Taking positions, the volunteers stood out in their signature yellow shirts.
+Taking their positions, the volunteers stood out in their signature yellow shirts.
 They set up with purpose along the route, ready to boost confidence and show solid support.
 They were equipped with posters, noisemakers, whistles and strong shouts, hoping to boost the walkers’ energy for the last stretch to the finish line.

 At Columbus Circle, volunteers formed two rows, creating an aisle for the walkers to feed off the walls of cheers as they passed by.
 The runners responded with dance moves, accelerated running and a round of high-fives as they made their way down, pleasantly surprised by the enthusiasm.